-The Benefits of Hemp Reinforced Polypropylene Composites for the Auto Industry (Update 2022)
+The Benefits of Hemp Fiber Reinforced Polypropylene Composites for the Auto Industry

-Hemp Reinforced Polypropylene as a Replacement for Talc in Automotive Plastics
+Hemp Fiber Reinforced Polypropylene as a Replacement for Talc in Automotive Plastics

 Heartland Industries produces hemp-reinforced polypropylene with our plastic additives that can be used in the automotive industry.
 Whereas most plastic fillers in automotive applications consist of talc or fiberglass, our Imperium industrial hemp fiber is a superior alternative because it’s stronger, lighter, less expensive, and more sustainable (compared to the toxic fillers it replaces).